Five Signs That A Relationship Might Be Toxic

 Serious signs that a relationship might be toxic include physical or emotional abuse, lying, cheating, gaslighting, dislike, and distrust.
 Understanding that this is just not the smart thing to be engaged in is a good place to start.

-If your partner makes you feel bad or guilty all the time, that could be a sign of a toxic relationship.
+Manipulation, degradation, jealousy, and other forms of emotional abuse may occur frequently in toxic relationships.
+If your partner makes you feel bad or guilty all the time, that could be a toxic sign.
 Healthy relationships avoid inflicting emotional damage.
 Partners should support each other emotionally rather than tearing each other down; they are able to talk to each other without fear of judgment or harassment.
 You should be able to enjoy your own hobbies and feel supported doing so, even if your partner does not enjoy them quite as much as you do.

 Getty/Halfpoint Images